 If you’ve been sitting at home recently, looking at a whole lot of stuff you don’t really need any more, now is the time to find it a new home.
 Don’t throw it away!
-While you mightn’t want or need certain household items, there’s a family somewhere who would love to take them on – and a charity who will organise the donation for you.
-Whether it’s big items of furniture, kitchen stuff, clothes, shoes or old baby gear, there’s a not-for-profit company perfect for your needs.
+While you mightn’t want or need certain household items, there’s a family somewhere who would love to take them on – and a charity who will donate clothes, furniture, kitchen stuff or old baby gear for you.
 Check out the list below for everything you need to know about donating in Singapore.

 Where to give preloved items